-Another Eden is great as a side-game because there is never anything for you to catch up on.
-Taking a break from Epic Seven for a month or two will have you missing out on overpowered units and free gear.
+Another Eden is great as a side-game because there is never anything to catch up on.
+Taking a break from Epic Seven for a month will have you missing out on overpowered units and free gear.
 However, Another Eden’s story will always be there, waiting for you to return.

 Gearing in Epic Seven has been a large complaint from fans for some time now.
 Layers upon layers of RNG plague the gearing systems in Epic Seven from acquisition, to substats, to enhancement.

-A big part of Epic Seven is its PVP.
-The game is leaning more and more into perfecting its balance and is trying hard to establish a legitimate esports scene.
+A big part of most games like Epic Seven is PVP.
+The game is leaning more and more into perfecting its balance and is trying hard to establish a legitimate eSports scene.

 King’s Raid also has an intricate PVP scene.
 Although not as big as Epic Seven’s, King’s Raid has a nice balance of PVE and PVP content.

 Epic Seven’s initial draw is its beautiful visuals.
-Exos Heroes stunning aesthetic was one of the main reasons it was toted as the “Epic Seven Killer” during the lead-up to its release.
+Exos Heroes stunning aesthetic was one of the main reasons it was touted as the “Epic Seven Killer” during the lead-up to its release.

-While we now know this is far from the case, Exos Heroes continues to make improvements to its game in order to appease players (especially after the several backlashes it received).
+While we now know this is far from the case, Exos Heroes continues to make improvements to its game in order to appease players.

 11. Azur Lane